Every AFOQT Subtest Strategy You Need to Know

 Two-Week Countdown

 Days 14-10: Take a full practice test.
-Identify remaining weak areas and focus study on those topics.
+Identify remaining weak areas and focus study there.

 Days 9-5: Continue targeted practice.
 Review key formulas and vocabulary.
 Take timed section practice tests.

 Days 4-2: Light review only.
 Focus on rest and stress management.
-No new material at this point.
+No new material.

 Day 1: Minimal studying.
 Prepare materials, plan your route, get adequate sleep.